iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ## Getting the Order Feed

-The current feed endpoint gives access to the most recent entries in the feed.
+The `current` feed endpoint gives access to the most recent (up to 50) entries in the notification feed, while the `prev-archive` link will give access to the previous (up to 50) entries in the feed.

 #### Request